Curate (XCUR) Price Tops $0.98 on Major Exchanges

-Curate (CURRENCY:XCUR) traded up 6.1% against the U.S. dollar during the 1-day period ending at 21:00 PM ET on June 23rd.
-Curate has a market capitalization of $6.89 million and approximately $1.20 million worth of Curate was traded on exchanges in the last 24 hours.
-Over the last week, Curate has traded down 31.2% against the U.S. dollar.
-One Curate coin can now be bought for approximately $0.98 or 0.00002998 BTC on exchanges.
+Curate (CURRENCY:XCUR) traded down 7.2% against the U.S. dollar during the 1 day period ending at 15:00 PM ET on June 25th.
+Curate has a market capitalization of $6.84 million and $1.11 million worth of Curate was traded on exchanges in the last 24 hours.
+Over the last week, Curate has traded down 23.1% against the U.S. dollar.
+One Curate coin can currently be purchased for approximately $0.98 or 0.00003011 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.